Docker Essentials for Devs

 docker system prune -a

 Docker allows you to create new Docker images to ship your application through a Dockerfile 🚀.
-A Dockerfile is a text file that contains a set of instructions for building a Docker image.
+A Dockerfile is a text file containing a set of instructions to build a Docker image, defining the environment and dependencies required for your application's containers.
 The best place to understand the structure and syntax of this file is the official docker documentation.

 Build with a Name and Tag